Notifications from Aflac

 Should I get a children’s life insurance rider?

 A children’s life insurance rider might make sense if you’d like to help protect yourself from the worst-case scenario of losing a child.
 It can give you the peace of mind of knowing you’ll have the funds to help cover their funeral and other related expenses.
-You may also want to explore the idea of this rider if you want to encourage your child to convert it to permanent life insurance down the road.
+You may also want to explore the idea of a child life insurance rider if you want to encourage your child to convert it to permanent life insurance down the road.

 Aflac offers child life insurance

 One way to get life insurance for your children is through a child rider.
+This can ensure that your children have coverage in case of the unexpected.
 But you may also opt for a standalone permanent life insurance policy that will help cover them for as long as the premiums are paid.
 Aflac’s whole life insurance and juvenile life insurance both offer extensive coverage and great premiums.
-Get a quote today!
+Start chatting with an agent and get a quote today!